pr4aveen/tp/docs/DeveloperGuide.md

 1. User requests to dismiss a reminder.
 2. Momentum hides the reminder panel.

+**Extensions**

+* 1a.
+Momentum detects an error as there is no reminder to dismiss.

+  * a1.
+Momentum shows an error message.

   Use case ends.

 #### **Use case: Hide the Tags Panel**